 Troubleshooting Issues Related to the Visual Experience Composer and Enhanced Experience Composer

-Display problems sometimes occur in the Visual Experience Composer (VEC) and the Enhanced Experience Composer (EEC) under certain conditions.
+Display problems and other issues sometimes occur in the Visual Experience Composer (VEC) and the Enhanced Experience Composer (EEC) under certain conditions.

 Does Target support multi-level iframes?